JuyiZhang/Hololens_RGB_PointCloud/README.md

 ### Server Side
 ### Client Side
 #### Compiling and Modifying
 Open the Project in Unity.
-The build setting should already been up The build setting is already setup, after successful build, please copy the package.appxmanifest in root directory to App/HL2ResearchModeUnitySample
+The build setting should already been up \n The build setting is already setup, after successful build, please copy the package.appxmanifest in root directory to `App/HL2ResearchModeUnitySample`\n
+For more info, please refer to the Unity Folder of Holoregi